 Planting them was a breeze because our landscaper pre-dug the holes for us when they were installing our drip line.

 See if your landscaper will include pre-dug holes as part of your quote to save yourself from having to dig through rocky, hard soil.
 It would have taken us days to do that ourselves!

 In total, we spent about $6500 on our backyard!

 My original goal was $5000, but I realize now that wasn’t enough to cover the space we have.
 But $6500 is by far less than the first two bids we got, so I’m pretty happy about that!

 Also note, that number does not include a fence…which we plan to get in the next year or so.
 Fencing our yard will probably be another $2000-$3000 so just keep that in mind if you’re in a new neighborhood like us.

-We were able to get our sloped yard landscaped for such a great price because we worked with our builder and their landscaper, we didn’t do grass in our whole yard, we stuck with simple backyard landscaping and we DIY’d several aspects.
+We landscaped our sloped for such a great price because we worked with our builder and their landscaper, we didn’t do grass in our whole yard, we stuck with simple backyard landscaping and we DIY’d several aspects.

 We’ve loved being able to spend family time outside and are so glad we saved all that money.
 Make a list of your must-haves for your yard and be willing to get creative for the rest!

-If you have any questions for me about our sloped backyard makeover or more great sloped backyard ideas on a budget, feel free to ask in the comments below.
+If you have any questions about our sloped backyard makeover or more great sloped backyard ideas on a budget, feel free to ask in the comments below.